 - The Foundation prioritises applications with evidence of collaboration.

-- Applications must be accompanied by a letter from the requesting organisation's Chief Executive Officer or Director of Institute or equivalent (for not-for-profits) or the University Vice-Chancellor, Deputy Vice-Chancellor (Research), Dean or equivalent (for universities) attesting to the value of the application to the organisation.
+- Full applications will need to be accompanied by a letter from the requesting organisation's Chief Executive Officer or Director of Institute or equivalent (for not-for-profits) or the University Vice-Chancellor, Deputy Vice-Chancellor (Research), Dean or equivalent (for universities) attesting to the value of the application to the organisation.

 - Please also refer to the Funding Principles section for further information.